 The 20 Best Roofing Tools Used by the Pros

 There are many roofing tools a roofer can choose from.
 Certain machinery and accessories help get the job done faster.
-Roof work can require different tools and methods depending on the contractors and the location of the job.
+Completing roofing work on your home can require different tools and methods depending on the contractors and the location of the job.

 Ladders